-In some states they are called retraining orders, but they are referred to as protective orders in Virginia.
+In some states, they are called restraining orders, but they are referred to as protective orders in Virginia.
 A protective order protects you from unwanted contact with someone.
 If someone gets a protective order against you, you must be sure you understand what kind of protective order it is because violating a protective order is a criminal offense.

 Someone can get a protective order against someone else if they can convince a judge they are in fear for their safety.
 They can show they are in danger by telling the judge about threats that have been made or physical violence that has been used against them.
 The judge will decide whether he believes the witness and then either issue the protective order or deny the protective order.

 One kind of protective order forbids someone from contacting you.
 If you've been threatened by someone or someone has placed you in fear for your safety, a protective order will forbid them from any contact with you.
 It will also forbid them from possessing a firearm while the protective order is in effect.

 Another kind of protective order is a family abuse protective order.
 If the local child protective services believes that you are a danger to your children, they can request a protective order.
 That protective order can contain various provisions.
 You might be forbidden from having any contact with your children or you may be forbidden from having unsupervised contact with your children.

 There are also protective orders that last only a limited amount of time.